mindofai/mindofai.github.io/_posts/2017-1-19-Wired-Debugging-on-Surface.md

 Thankfully, there's a nice Windows feature that allows you to do that called Adapter Bridging.
 Here's how to do it:

-1. Open Network Connections on Windows
+1. Open **Network Connections** on Windows
 2. Locate the adapter that is supplying your internet connection.
 With Parallels this is done by an Ethernet adapter
 3. Select both the adapter from step #2 and the one for your plugged in USB dongle
-4. Right click and select "Bridge Connections"
+4. Right click and select **Bridge Connections**
+The internet connection will now be shared over the ethernet cable to your Surface device